ericmassip/enlighten-me/README.md

 ### The bulb

-First of all, you'll need a LIFX light bulb.
-They are a bit pricey, but their API is really good and they work very well.
+First of all, you'll need a smart light bulb.
+For now, you have two options:

+* Your first option is a LIFX light bulb, they are a bit pricey, but their API is really good and they work very well.
 You can order them online [here](https://eu.lifx.com/).

+* Your second option is a Xiaomi Yeelight light bulb, they are half the price of a LIFX.
+You can buy them from Amazon.
+Although, with this type of bulb you won't be able to use the web app yet, just the standalone version.

 If you have a different type of smart bulb, don't worry, you can find guidelines of how to modify the current code to accept your bulb's specifications below.